neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <a href="/docs/guides/branching-github-actions" description="Automate branching with GitHub Actions" icon="split-branch">Branching with GitHub Actions</a>

 <a href="/docs/guides/branch-refresh" description="Refresh a development branch with the Neon API" icon="split-branch">Refresh a branch</a>

-<a href="/docs/guides/branch-promote" description="Promote a branch to default with the Neon API" icon="split-branch">Promote a branch to default</a>

 </DetailIconCards>